 - Built-in connectors for DVI/VGA monitor up to 1920×1080, 3.5 mm audio for headset, and 4 powered USB ports

 Works with Windows Multipoint Server 2011 and 2012 or a supported version of multiseat Linux.
-Current supported versions of Linux include Featora 17 and 18 (fully open source) and Userful Multiseat Linux 2011 (commercial).
+Current supported versions of Linux include Featora 17, 18, 19, and 20.
 These operating systems automatically detect that a Plugable UD-160-M has been connected via USB 2.0, and pop up an additional login screen on the new monitor.

 Windows Multipoint Server 2012 enables a new plug-in model for USB zero clients.
 The driver for this Plugable device (install in console mode) is available here: